Fatma-Nj/Sparse-Beta-Liouville-Multinomial/README.md

 ===========================================================
 - beta_liouville_bayesian.py

-*the python code that contains the implementation of the saprsse Beta-liouville naive bayes The splitting of training/testing set is randomly affected that's why we run and average over 10 times the algorihtm Each run gives a slight different results.
+*the python code that contains the implementation of the sparse Beta-liouville naive bayes The splitting of training/testing set is randomly affected that's why we run and average over 10 times the algorihtm Each run gives a slight different results.